 Cork travel guide

-Situated on an estuary that opens onto the Atlantic Ocean, the Republic of Ireland's second largest city has been likened to Dublin without the traffic: it is crammed with cosy pubs and cultural attractions and is a charming and popular city to add to the Irish travel itinerary.
+Cork is situated on an estuary that opens onto the Atlantic Ocean.
+The Republic of Ireland's second largest city has been likened to Dublin without the traffic: it is crammed with cosy pubs and cultural attractions and is a charming and popular city to add to the itinerary.

-Located in the southwest, County Cork is the largest county, noted for its maritime identity and impressive coastal scenery as well as being the site of Ireland's most famous attraction, the Blarney Stone.
+County Cork is located in the southwest, and it is the largest county in Ireland.
+It's noted for its maritime identity and impressive coastal scenery as well as being the site of Ireland's most famous attraction, the Blarney Stone.
 The city is a major seaport and is built around the waterways of the River Lee, connected by numerous bridges; Cork harbour is one of the largest natural harbours in the world.

 Old City Gaol